 The decision made by Capital One will cost them an estimated $150 in annual revenue.

 How Will It Affect Capital One Customers In 2022?

-From early 2022, customers who are enrolled in overdraft services will be automatically converted to no-fee overdraft.
+From early 2022, customers who are enrolled in overdraft services will be automatically converted to no-fee overdrafts.
 Capital One added, “For customers not enrolled, transactions that would overdraw an account will be declined and no fees will be assessed.”